 Understanding The Endocannabinoid System In Dogs and Cats

-Let’s talk about the endocannabinoid system in cats and dogs and how CBD oil works with this system to keep dogs and cats — and humans — healthy.
+Let’s talk about the endocannabinoid system in cats and dogs and how CBD oil works with this system to keep dogs and cats.

 The endocannabinoid system — a big word for an anatomical system with an even bigger job.
-But a little knowledge can go a long way towards understanding how the CBD found in hemp essential oils interacts with this vital system to keep our bodies — and those of cats and dogs and other pets — in a state of balanced health and wellness.
+But a little knowledge can go a long way towards understanding how the CBD found in hemp interacts with this system to keep dogs and cats constantly up and moving and happy all day long.

 What Is the Endocannabinoid System?

 The answer to this question of how the ECS works in cats and dogs lies in the tiny microscopic world of neurotransmitters and receptors.
 A neurotransmitter is a molecule produced at the synapse (connection) of a neuron (brain cell) the function of which is to trigger a signal in a connecting neuron or to enter the bloodstream and find its way to other cells in the body.
 This system of signaling molecules and receptors found on the surface of cells is the brain’s way of transmitting brain signals as well as relaying instructions to other cells in the body telling them how to behave.

 The brain produces a vast variety of these signaling molecules.
 Hormones are a type of a type of signaling molecule.
 Histamine, the molecule that produces allergic reactions is also a signaling molecule.
 Dopamine, oxytocin, serotonin, melatonin — they’re all signaling molecules.
 The type of signaling molecule that we’re concerned with here — cannabidiol, or CBD — is one of a family of molecules known as cannabinoids.